Writing Jazz Combo Arrangements

 *Link to other highly recommended jazz arranging text books

-Music Notation Software:
+Music Notation software:

 Course description: